rocket-pool/old.docs.rocketpool.net/src/guides/node/config-native.md

 Leave these as the default options unless you have decided to use a directory other than `/srv/rocketpool` for your Smartnode installation.

+### Fallback Clients

+Starting with 1.5.0 of the Smartnode stack, you can provide a "fallback" Execution client and Consensus client pair that can take over for your primary clients if they ever go offline (such as because you use Geth and need to prune it).
+In this situation, your primary node machine will still be responsible for attesting and proposing blocks with your minipools' validator keys, but it will connect to an external machine to interact with the Execution layer and Beacon chains.

+[To learn more about fall back nodes, see this section](./fallback.md) and return here when you're done.

 ### Metrics

 Rocket Pool has the ability to integrate with Prometheus and Grafana to produce convenient web-based dashboards that let you observe your node's health at a glance: